-Scientists from Scotland and Singapore have unraveled a mystery that has perplexed scientists since red wine was first discovered to have health benefits: how does resveratrol control inflammation
+Mystery unraveled that has perplexed scientists since red wine was first discovered to have health benefits.

 Scientists uncork a potential secret of red wine's health benefits - New research in the FASEB Journal shows how resveratrol works as an effective therapy for life-threatening inflammation.